MaroonCoffee/tesseract/README.md

 The following is a list of features and commands in Tesseract:

 ## Both Modes:
 - {   The wormhole operator.
-Moves the cursor to the cube face corresponding to the cusor's current cube face in 4D and changes x direction if applicable.
-Additionally, due to a quirk in space time, toggles the language mode from Cube to Befunge and vice versa.
-We speculate this could be due to a possible shift forwards or backwards in time by about 30 years.
+Moves the cursor to the cube face corresponding to the cursor's current cube face in 4D and changes x-direction if applicable.
+Additionally, due to a quirk in space-time, toggles the language mode from Cube to Befunge and vice versa.
+We speculate this could be due to a possible shift forwards or backward in time by about 30 years.
 - }   Flexes on Cube.

 ## Cube Mode (from: https://github.com/EthanMuchnik/Cube-Language-Interpreter):